isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The First Newspaper.md

 The *Singapore Chronicle* remained the only newspaper published in Singapore until 1835, when the gagging act was lifted and Singapore’s second newspaper, *The Singapore Free Press*, was established.[^16] Unable to cope with the competition, the *Singapore Chronicle* ceased publication after 30 September 1837.[^17]

-Unfortunately, the National Library does not have the earlier issues of the Singapore Chronicle.
+Unfortunately, the National Library does not have the earlier issues of the *Singapore Chronicle*.
 The earliest issue found in the library’s collection is dated 3 January 1833.
 However, a collaboration with The British Library has made issues from 1827 accessible in NewspaperSG.

 – Written by Mazelan Anuar